 Thank You to Our Veterans

-Today, we live in a world tormented by tension and conflict, an age rife with political instability and war.
-And yet here in this country we are free.
-For that we owe our gratitude to those who stepped forward, raised their hands, took an oath, and put their lives on the line in every generation in the life of our nation.
-The present generation of service men and women has endured more than a decade of war from the deserts of the Middle East to the mountains of Afghanistan.
-They have answered our nation’s call again and again, at home and abroad, tour after tour.
+Today, we live in a world tormented by tension and conflict, an age rife with political instability and war around the globe.
+And yet here in this country, we are free.
+For that we owe our gratitude to those in every generation who have stepped forward, taken an oath, and put their lives on the line throughout the history of our nation.

 May God bless our veterans and their families with His salvation and the full knowledge of the truth.
 From all of us at Bibles for America, thank you for your service.